Tech-at-DU/ACS-1320-JavaScript-Foundations/Assignments/shopkeeper-part-1.md

 ## Quick explanation: JavaScript modules

-In this project, each .js file is treated like a separate script with its own scope.
+In this project, each `.js` file is treated like a separate script with its own _scope_.
 That means:
 	-	Variables and functions in one file are not automatically available in another file.
 	-	If you want to use something from another file, you must **`export`** it from that file and **`import`** it where you need it.